mosaicml/composer/docker/README.md

 To simplify environment setup for the MosaicML `Composer` library, we provide a set of Docker Images that users can leverage.

+## Pytorch Images

+We use the following Pytorch images internally for testing:

+TODO

+## Composer Images

 There are three flavors of the `composer` Docker image: 'latest', 'dev' and 'all'.

 The specific flavor refers to the specific `pip` packages that are pre-installed and depends on intended usage.